peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ## Methods

 * `ERational Abs()`<br>
+ Returns the absolute value of this rational number, that is, a number with the same value as this one but as a nonnegative number.
 * `ERational Add​(ERational otherValue)`<br>
+ Adds two rational numbers.
 * `int compareTo​(ERational other)`<br>
+ Compares an arbitrary-precision rational number with this instance.
 * `int CompareToBinary​(EFloat other)`<br>
+ Compares an arbitrary-precision binary float with this instance.
 * `int CompareToDecimal​(EDecimal other)`<br>
+ Compares an arbitrary-precision decimal number with this instance.
 * `int CompareToTotal​(ERational other)`<br>
+ Compares the values of this object and another object, imposing a total ordering on all possible values.
 * `int CompareToTotalMagnitude​(ERational other)`<br>
+ Compares the absolute values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
 * `ERational CopySign​(ERational other)`<br>
+ Returns a number with the same value as this one, but copying the sign (positive or negative) of another number.
 * `static ERational Create​(int numeratorSmall,
       int denominatorSmall)`<br>
+ Creates a rational number with the given numerator and denominator.
 * `static ERational Create​(EInteger numerator,
       EInteger denominator)`<br>
+ Creates a rational number with the given numerator and denominator.
 * `static ERational CreateNaN​(EInteger diag)`<br>
+ Creates a not-a-number arbitrary-precision rational number.
 * `static ERational CreateNaN​(EInteger diag,
          boolean signaling,
          boolean negative)`<br>
+ Creates a not-a-number arbitrary-precision rational number.
 * `ERational Divide​(ERational otherValue)`<br>
+ Divides this instance by the value of an arbitrary-precision rational number object.
 * `boolean equals​(ERational other)`<br>
+ Determines whether this object's numerator, denominator, and properties are equal to those of another object.
 * `boolean equals​(Object obj)`<br>
+ Determines whether this object's numerator, denominator, and properties are equal to those of another object and that other object is an arbitrary-precision rational number.
 * `static ERational FromByte​(byte inputByte)`<br>
+ Converts a byte (from 0 to 255) to an arbitrary-precision rational number.
 * `static ERational FromDouble​(double flt)`<br>
+ Converts a 64-bit floating-point number to a rational number.
 * `static ERational FromEDecimal​(EDecimal ef)`<br>
+ Converts an arbitrary-precision decimal number to a rational number.
 * `static ERational FromEFloat​(EFloat ef)`<br>
+ Converts an arbitrary-precision binary float to a rational number.
 * `static ERational FromEInteger​(EInteger bigint)`<br>
+ Converts an arbitrary-precision integer to a rational number.
 * `static ERational FromExtendedDecimal​(EDecimal ef)`<br>
  Deprecated.
 Renamed to FromEDecimal.